Staring at a blank screen and don’t know what to write? Here’s a free cover letter template plus instructions so you can get the job done…

 It's quick, it's painless and it will put you way above your competition who either don't include a cover letter or submit a boring, generic document that does them no favours.

-Join our newsletter and get your free resume template & guide now...
+Join our newsletter and get your free cover letter template & guide now...

 If you want a second opinion, I am happy to check over your completed cover letter before you hit submit.
 Details are in the download.